Siege of Antioch: Capture of Antioch

 The siege continued, and at the end of May 1098 a Turkish army from Mosul under the command of Kerbogha approached Antioch.
 This army was much larger than the previous attempts to relieve the siege.
-Kerbogha had joined with Ridwan and Duqaq and his army also included troops from Persia and from the Ortuqids of Mesopotamia.
-The crusaders were luckily granted time to prepare for their arrival, as Kerbogha had first made a three-week-long excursion to Edessa, which he was unable to recapture from Baldwin of Boulogne, who had becomes its ruler earlier in March 1098.
+Kerbogha had joined with Ridwan and Duqaq, and his army also included troops from Persia and from the Ortuqids of Mesopotamia.
+The Crusaders were granted time to prepare for their arrival, as Kerbogha had first made a three-week-long excursion to Edessa, which he was unable to recapture from Baldwin of Boulogne, who had becomes its ruler earlier in March 1098.

-The crusaders concluded that they would have to take the city before Kerbogha arrived if they had any chance of survival.
+The Crusaders concluded that they would have to take the city before Kerbogha arrived if they had any chance of survival.
 Weeks earlier, Bohemond had secretly established contact with someone inside the city named Firouz, an Armenian guard who controlled the Tower of the Two Sisters.
 Firouz's motivation was unclear even to Bohemond, perhaps avarice or revenge, but he offered to let Bohemond into the city in exchange for money and a title.
-Bohemond then approached the other crusaders and offered access to the city, through Firouz, if they would agree to make Bohemond the Prince of Antioch.
+Bohemond then approached the other Crusaders and offered access to the city through Firouz, if they would agree to make Bohemond the Prince of Antioch.
 Raymond was furious and argued that the city should be handed over to Alexios, as they had agreed when they left Constantinople in 1097, but Godfrey, Tancred, Robert, and the other leaders, faced with a desperate situation, gave in to Bohemond's demand.

-Despite this, on 2 June, Stephen of Blois and some of the other crusaders deserted the army.
-Later on the same day, Firouz instructed Bohemond to feign a march south over the mountains to ostensibly confront Kerbogha, but then to double-back at night and scale the walls at the Tower of the Two Sisters where Firouz held watch.
-This was done.
-Firouz allowed a small contingent of crusaders to scale the tower (including Bohemond), who then opened a nearby postern gate allowing a larger contingent of soldiers hiding in the nearby rocks to enter the city and overwhelm the alerted garrison.
-While Bohemond attempted to capture the citadel and the remaining crusader soldiers fought the remaining Turkish defenders, the poorer crusaders seized everything they could in a disorderly manner.
-In the ensuing chaos, the Armenians and Greeks joined the crusaders in fighting the Turks they could find although the deaths also included many non-Turkish civilians, including Firouz's own brother.
-Yaghi-Siyan fled but was captured by Armenian and Syrian Christians some distance outside the city and his severed head was brought to Bohemond.
+Despite this, on 2 June Stephen and some of the other Crusaders deserted the army.
+Later the same day, Firouz instructed Bohemond to feign a march south over the mountains to ostensibly confront Kerbogha, but then to double-back at night and scale the walls at the Tower of the Two Sisters where Firouz held watch.
+Firouz allowed a small contingent of Crusaders to scale the tower (including Bohemond), who then opened a nearby postern gate allowing a larger contingent of soldiers hiding in the nearby rocks to enter the city and overwhelm the alerted garrison.
+While Bohemond attempted to capture the citadel and the remaining Crusader soldiers fought the remaining Turkish defenders, the poorer Crusaders seized everything they could in a disorderly manner.
+In the ensuing chaos, the Armenians and Greeks joined the Crusaders in fighting the Turks they could find although the deaths also included many non-Turkish civilians, including Firouz's own brother.
+Yaghi-Siyan fled but was captured by Armenian and Syrian Christians some distance outside the city, and his severed head was brought to Bohemond.